Fort Canning Park: A Hidden Green Escape in Singapore’s City Center

 Le Jardin Fort Canning Cafe

 Le Jardin is an ideal spot to take a break with a coffee.
-Surrounded by plants and flowers, it offers a serene atmosphere, and the floral decor enhances the peaceful ambiance.
+Plants and flowers surround it and offers a serene atmosphere, and the floral decor enhances the peaceful ambiance.

-The restaurant also features a European-style terrace, perfect for enjoying a meal or drink while soaking in the lush, colorful surroundings at Fort Canning.
+The restaurant also features a European-style terrace, perfect for enjoying a meal or drink while soaking in Fort Canning’s lush, colorful surroundings.

 8. Sang Nila Utama Garden